Black Jack (manga character): Hobbies and habits

 Black Jack usually drinks tea or coffee with his rice when he goes to a poor house, and eats curry at restaurants.
 He is sometimes seen smoking a cigarette or a pipe.
 He always tries to heal his patients but he will get very emotionally upset if: 1) someone takes his patients; 2) his patients commit suicide; 3) someone kills his patients; or 4) death was inevitable.
 There were times where people attacked him and was very near death.
 He even went to jail a few times.
 Volume 10 Chapter 7: "The Man who Threw up Capsules" was the only time Black Jack is seen with a beard.
 While his preference in food is never mentioned, he is often shown eating curry or tea over rice (chazuke).

 Black Jack enjoys watching oil painting shows.
+He can also play the piano.